 The one biggest “error” or blunder with newbies is their lack of understanding of the bike’s needs and geometry.
-They need to learn and develop a new cycling routine before they fit in—not to hurt their back or neck.
+They need to learn and develop a new cycling routine before they fit in- not to hurt their back or neck.

 Individuals who cycle more than once a week for extended periods are more susceptible to discomfort and overuse injuries without proper adjustments.
 It can be a mix of excuses and the initial thrill of being free outdoors.

 Not all are good at it; with thorough practice, we can be good at it.
 As they say, “Experience is a good teacher; you learn by doing.”
-To make the beginner riding course easy, our job is to point out and help beginners acquire “what it takes” to master the ride.
+To make the beginner riding course easy, our job is to point out and help the starters acquire “what it takes” to master the ride.

 1. Ignoring bike fit and saddle height